Trusted

-Although DeFi is termed the TradFi disruptor, TradFi still plays a significant role in our daily lives.
-This guide delves into the realm of traditional finance, discussing its advantages and disadvantages and how it compares to decentralized finance (DeFi).
+Although DeFi is often termed the TradFi disruptor, TradFi still plays a significant role in our daily lives in 2025.
+This covers everything you need to know about traditional finance, discussing its advantages and disadvantages as well as the sector’s growing appetite for crypto (in the form of ETFs and other regulated instruments).
+Here’s what you need to know.

 What is traditional finance (TradFi)?